ppy/osu-wiki/news/2020-06-26-mappers-report-May-June.md

 The April's contest results are out and we congratulate [hypercyte](https://osu.ppy.sh/users/9155377) for winning and getting his Tier 2 badge!
 Good job also to [fanzhen0019](https://osu.ppy.sh/users/418699) for being community vote runner-up and [Acyl](https://osu.ppy.sh/users/1943309) for being the screening crew favorite!

-The May and June Montly Beatmapping Contests have both their submission phase concluded and we can hope to see the results of it soon.
-Once they are out we make sure to let you know!
+The May and June Montly Beatmapping Contests have both of their submission phases concluded and we hope to see the results soon.
+Once they are out we'll be sure to let you know!

 ### osu!
 Mapping Olympiad #7: osu!mania